-Strengthen industry engagement and capability Develop and implement a shared engagement and capacity development program A shared program would mitigate duplication and provide cost savings for local councils and other organisations while creating greater opportunities for access and participation by the local industry Behind the scenes tours Special-interest markets - from outdoor recreation (kayaking or fishing with a local) to tag-along tours or opportunities to meet/spend time with the local expert, farmer, artist, artisan, historian or Aboriginal Elder Implement a program to connect major industry tourism operators with local tourism and hospitality providers in the region and extend distribution to market Include private air charter, rail and event packages or product bundling as well as car/campervan rental and car share companies Profile sustainability Partner with Ecotourism Australia to increase awareness of sustainability and green destinations as well as to assist strengther the ecotourism offering of the region " Encourage an increased supply of eco-accredited experiences and accommodation
+- Strengthen industry engagement and networking, including through hosting forums and creating and distributing newsletter articles that enhance awareness of the latest trends and best practices in the visitor economy - Implement a product and experience development program focused on enhancing existing and developing new experiences, products, accommodation and events - incorporate a business mentoring program tailored to suit the needs of each business - Lead a pilot study to identify and activate bespoke or small-scale, personalised and transformational experiences - delivering benefits to local businesses that want to diversify through offering a visitor experience.
+It should provide a pathway to market for those who are not solely aiming to be a tourism business but who would enrich the experience offer of the region.
+For example: - " Agritourism - " Wonder of Gondwana and Night Skies' experiences - " Enriching the experience offering elevating it to transformational experiences through: - · Farm stays and tours - · Behind the scenes tours - Special-interest markets from outdoor recreation (kayaking or fishing with a local) to tag-along tours or opportunities to meet/spend time with the local expert, farmer, artist, artisan, historian or Aboriginal Elder - Implement a program to connect major industry tourism operators with local tourism and hospitality providers in the region and extend distribution to market - " Include private air charter, rail and event packages or product bundling as well as car/campervan rental and car share companies - " Profile sustainability - Partner with Ecotourism Australia to increase awareness of sustainability and green destinations as well as to assist strengthen the ecotourism offering of the region - " Encourage an increased supply of eco-accredited experiences and accommodation